Soroban is a smart contracts platform designed to be sensible, built-to-scale, batteries-included, and developer-friendly.

 While it works well with Stellar, a blockchain that shares its values of scale and sensibility, it doesn't depend on or require Stellar at all, and can be used by any transaction processor, including other blockchains, L2s, and permissioned ledgers.

-Currently, Soroban is a preview release that includes initial versions of the smart contracts environment and an SDK to allow developers to write and test contracts on their local machine without depending on a running network.
-It focuses on contract development rather than complete dApp development.
+Currently, Soroban is a preview release that includes initial versions of the smart contracts environment, a Rust SDK, A CLI, and an RPC server.
+Developers can write and test contracts on their local machine or deploy them to a special test network dubbed Futurenet.

 What "preview release" means